Company linked to Baroness Mone must pay back £121m for ‘faulty’ PPE, court told

 He also said there was a “delicious irony” that Baroness Mone was mentioned in the DHSC’s written submissions, when she had “zero relevance to the contractual issues in this case”.

-Neither Baroness Mone nor Mr Barrowman is due to give evidence in the trial, and did not attend the first day of the hearing on Wednesday.
+Neither Baroness Mone nor Mr Barrowman is due to give evidence in the trial, and Baroness Mone did not attend the first day of the hearing on Wednesday.

 A PPE Medpro spokesperson said the company “categorically denies breaching its obligations” and will “robustly defend” the claim.